Demarest station

 Demarest station is located in Demarest, Bergen County, New Jersey, United States.
 The station's depot was added to the National Register of Historic Places on July 7, 2004.

 History

 The station was designed by architect J. Cleaveland Cady and built in 1872 on the Northern Railroad of New Jersey line.
 The station was named after State Senator Ralph S. Demarest, who was a director of the railroad and owned the land that the station was built upon.
 The borough of Demarest took the name when incorporated in 1903.
 The depot was purchased by the borough of Demarest in 1977 and is used as a senior center.
 The Demarest Historical Society also uses the depot.

 The depot is currently undergoing the final stage of a renovation that started in 2002.

 Passenger service for the station ended in 1966.
-The rail line is still used for freight transport as part of the CSX Northern Branch.
+The rail line is no longer in use.